VA Vet Centers: Opportunities Exist to Help Better Ensure Veterans' and Servicemembers' Readjustment Counseling Needs Are Met

 |Veterans Health Administration||The RCS Chief Officer should ensure that Vet Centers have data on eligible individuals in their service area that they can use to tailor their outreach activities.
 These data could include information on veterans who have recently transitioned back from military service and veterans' demographic characteristics (e.g., age, gender, race, and ethnicity).
 (Recommendation 2)||

 VA concurred with this recommendation.
 In April 2022, RCS officials reported that they intend to work with the Department of Defense to obtain data on veterans who recently transitioned from active service by zip code and provide it to Vet Centers to use for outreach.
 RCS officials also reported that they are working to provide Vet Centers with county-level data on their veteran populations and data on the demand for readjustment counseling services in their service areas.
-As of August 2022, RCS officials reported that they are continuing to evaluate and develop these processes, with a planned completion date of May 2023.
+As of April 2023, RCS officials reported that they are working on developing these processes, with a planned completion date of December 2023.
 We will continue to follow up with RCS on its progress in implementing this recommendation.

 |Veterans Health Administration||The RCS Chief Officer should provide Vet Centers with guidance for assessing the effectiveness of their outreach activities.
 This guidance should include metrics for the outreach activities and targets against which to assess those metrics to determine effectiveness.
 (Recommendation 3)||

 VA concurred with this recommendation.
 In April 2022, RCS officials reported that they are working to define and measure effective outreach.
 RCS officials stated they are assessing their current outreach practices and considering practices used by external organizations that have demonstrated outreach success.
 They also reported that RCS intends to develop metrics and refine its data collection processes for measuring outreach effectiveness and, once finalized, the data will be provided to Vet Centers to use to assess and monitor outreach activities.
-As of August 2022, RCS officials reported that they are continuing to discuss actions to assess all facets of effective outreach and qualitative and quantitative ways to measure them.
-RCS plans to complete this recommendation in May 2023.
+As of April 2023, RCS officials reported that they plan to pilot new outreach measurement processes at selected Vet Centers of different size and geographic location.
+RCS plans to complete this recommendation in March 2024.
 We will continue to follow up with RCS on its progress in implementing this recommendation.

 |Veterans Health Administration||The RCS Chief Officer should develop and implement a process to periodically assess the extent of identified barriers eligible veterans and servicemembers may experience to obtaining services, including a lack of awareness about Vet Centers and challenges accessing Vet Center services.
 (Recommendation 4)||

 VA concurred with this recommendation.
 In April 2022, RCS officials reported that they will use results from RCS's Vet Center client feedback survey to understand barriers eligible individuals experience to accessing Vet Center services.
 They also provided guidance for analyzing the survey results to RCS District Offices.
 RCS officials also stated they will explore partnerships with other VA offices and stakeholders to develop and implement a process to assess eligible individuals' awareness of Vet Center services.
-In August 2022, RCS officials reported that VHA will contract externally to develop a process to periodically assess eligible individuals' awareness of Vet Center services and determine what, if any, access barriers exist.
-RCS officials stated the contract is to be awarded by the end of fiscal year 2022 for implementation and evaluation in fiscal year 2023.
-RCS has a planned completion date of September 2023.
+In April 2023, RCS officials reported that RCS has created a survey for veterans, servicemembers, and their families and is working with VHA to obtain approval of its use.
+RCS officials stated they are also in the process of working with a contractor to develop and outreach strategy to help ensure survey participation.
 We will continue to follow up with RCS on its progress in implementing this recommendation.

 |Veterans Health Administration||The RCS Chief Officer should develop and implement a process to periodically assess the extent of identified barriers Vet Center staff may encounter to providing services, including challenges obtaining clinical consultations for complex cases.
 (Recommendation 5)||

 VA concurred with this recommendation.
 In April 2022, RCS officials reported that they currently obtain some information about barriers Vet Center staff may encounter to providing services through existing survey processes, including training needs assessments and an annual employee survey, and from clinical oversight site visits conducted by RCS District Office staff.
 RCS officials also stated that they plan to evaluate the potential for including more specific questions about barriers to staff providing services in existing surveys.
 They stated that if doing so is not feasible, they will explore the possibility of creating a specific feedback mechanism to obtain this information.
-In August 2022, RCS officials reported that RCS is evaluating the processes related to this recommendation, and plan to complete the recommendation in September 2023.
-We will continue to follow up with RCS on its progress in implementing this recommendation.
+In April 2023, RCS officials reported that RCS plans to obtain feedback from Vet Center staff on barriers to providing services as part of the new annual survey of RCS staff that RCS is required to implement under the National Defense Authorization Act of Fiscal Year 2023.
+RCS officials stated they plan to complete the recommendation in December 2023.
+We will continue to follow up with RCS on its progress in implementing this recommendation